Dobrynia100/AVEditor/docs/index.rst

 Gif Maker Usage
 ----------------------
-1.Press the 'Make a Gif' button to open GIF Maker window.
+1. Press the 'Make a Gif' button to open GIF Maker window.
-2.Insert the path to a mp4 video in the 'Path to mp4 file' input field.
+2. Insert the path to a mp4 video in the 'Path to mp4 file' input field.
-3.Optionally, check the 'Add text' checkbox to add your text in to GIF.
+3. Optionally, check the 'Add text' checkbox to add your text in to GIF.
-4.Choose loop method if needed.
+4. Choose loop method if needed.
-5.Click the 'Make a Gif' button to generate gif.
+5. Click the 'Make a Gif' button to generate gif.

 Settings
 --------